superbderrick/UnitySwift/README.md

 - pod install
 - open .xcworkspace
-- open the Unity project file and make an iOS Xcodeproject to iOSLibary folder
+- open the Unity project file and make an iOS Xcode Project and then copy to iOS Library folder